 The SIC Today

-The 2014 the Social Innovation Challenge will award $50,000 to USD students, and is also expanding to include an external "San Diego Track" open to students from Point Loma Nazarene University, San Diego City College, San Diego State University, and the University of California, San Diego.
-The Moxie Prizes of up to $20,000 will be awarded to students in the San Diego Track.
+The 2014 the Social Innovation Challenge awarded $50,000 to USD students, and expanded to include an external "San Diego Track" open to students from Point Loma Nazarene University, San Diego City College, San Diego State University, and the University of California, San Diego.
+The Moxie Prizes of $17,500 and Outerwall prize of $5,000 were awarded to students in the San Diego Track.
+The SIC has awarded $158,000 in cash prizes to students since its inception in 2011.

 Goals of the SIC